 - Welcome to Adventure Deficit!

-- My name’s Drew.
-In the decade following college graduation, I made a scrambled mess of my professional life.
-In 2016, with a list of eight former jobs in different industries, I found myself once again seeking a new career.
-But this time, I couldn’t do it.
-I couldn’t stick with the same broken plan.
-I knew I needed something bigger than another job.
+- In the decade following college graduation, I made a scrambled mess of my professional life.
+In 2016, with a list of eight former career paths, I found myself once again seeking a new job.
+This time, I couldn’t stick with the same broken plan.
+I needed something deeper.
 This is the backstory to Adventure Deficit.

-- Until then, I pursued the illusion that significance could only come with an executive job, six-figure salary, and a big powerful car to park in a space reserved for me out front.
-I felt the need to get noticed quickly, and held the unrealistic expectation of being pulled to the top of every organization I’d ever been with.
-With these expectations unmet, I’d grow frustrated.
-Rather than showing patience, communication or persistence, I grew impatient, discouraged, and demanding.
-After 12 or 18 months of this, I’d put in my two weeks and that was that, I’d set sail for new horizons.
+- Until then, I pursued the illusion that significance could only come with an executive job, six-figure salary, and a big powerful car to park in the reserved parking space close to the building.
+I desired to get noticed quickly, and held tightly to the expectation of being pulled straight to the top of every organization I’d been with.
+When it became clear this would go unmet, I’d grow frustrated.
+Rather than showing patience, communication or persistence, I grew discouraged and demanding.
+After 12 or 18 months, I’d set sail for new horizons.
 It may come as no surprise, but I never achieved an executive position, huge salary, or big car.
-Sadly, this reinforced the terrible lie far worse than not having cool stuff.
+Sadly, this reinforced the terrible lie – far worse than not having an executive title or cool stuff.
 I believed I was insignificant.

 - In 2016, a dinner with friends led to an encouraging turning point.
-Individually, they affirmed my gifts and passions: saying I was about communication and outdoor adventure so much more than corporate industry.
-Together, our families prayed for God’s blessing over our conversation, and continued clarity on His calling for me.
-I began submitting a corner of life I previously held tight to the chest, work.
-From this place, the seeds of Adventure Deficit were sown.
+They affirmed my gifts and passions as a leader with a gift for communication and outdoor adventure.
+Together, our families prayed for God’s blessing for continued clarity on my calling.
+In this moment, I began the process of submitting a corner of life previously held tight to the chest – my work.
+This is where Adventure Deficit began.

-- The A.D.
-Podcast launched in 2017.
-I immediately began receiving affirmation for things I’d never given prior value to: writing style, curiosity, authenticity, relatability, interview skills, and breadth of experience.
-I’d never had the confidence to actually place value in these before, it felt sooo good!
+- The podcast launched in 2017.
+Almost immediately, I received affirmations for things I’d never given prior value to: writing style, curiosity, authenticity, relatability, interview skills, and breadth of experiences.
+It was the first time value had been assigned to these areas, it felt so good!

-- Since that night at our friends house, too many developments have occurred to call it a coincidence.
-I don’t pretend to know what’s around the next corner, but I trust in the Lord’s goodness, and strive to continually seek Him first in all things, including work.
+- Many developments have occurred since that night at our friends house, too many to call it coincidence.
+I don’t know what’s around the next corner, but I trust in the Lord’s goodness, and strive to continually seek Him first in all things, including in my work.